We Interrupt These Blog Posts to Bring You A Hurricane

 When I told my friend Debbie about our poor tree, she pointed out how much our Chinese Elm is a picture of the work God does in our hearts.

-Unless God softens the soil of our hearts, no outward pushing or pulling will move it without damaging it.
+Unless God softens the soil of our hearts, no outward pushing or pulling will move it without damage.

 I’ve tried to help God rather than wait for Him to do the work only He can do.